How to Become a Financial Advisor

 • Agree to uphold CFP Board of Standards’ ethics code

-• Personal Financial Specialist (PFS): If you want to work as a Certified Public Accountant who specializes in financial planning, you can become a credentialed as a PFS through the American Institute of CPAs (AICPA).
-You must be a licensed CPA, member OF AICPA, complete 75 hours of personal financial planning training, have at least two years of full-time business or teaching experience related to financial planning, and pass a PFS exam.
-Passing the CFP exam will waive the PFS exam requirement.
+• Personal Financial Specialist (PFS): If you want to work as a Certified Public Accountant who specializes in financial planning, you can become a credentialed PFS through the American Institute of CPAs (AICPA).
+You must be a licensed CPA, member OF AICPA, complete 75 hours of personal financial planning training, have at least two years of full-time business or teaching experience related to financial planning (i.e., on the job training), and pass a PFS exam.
+Passing the CFP exam will waive the PFS exam requirement

-• Certified Fund Specialist (CFS): This designation is given to those who complete a course through the Institute of Business Finance on mutual funds and similar assets that financial advisors frequently work with on behalf of their clients.
+• Certified Fund Specialist (CFS): This designation is given to those who complete a course through the Institute of Business Finance on mutual funds and similar assets that financial advisers frequently work with on behalf of their clients

 What Do Financial Advisors Do at Large Firms?

-Most financial advisors begin their career at a large firm.
-Some names you may recognize as large national-level banks and organizations.
-Other firms are smaller, local companies that cater to a specific region.
-Either way, consider the type of work environment that you enjoy and the opportunities for growth within that firm.
+Most financial advisors begin their career at a large firm, such as highly recognizable, national-level banks and organizations.
+There are also smaller firms and local companies that cater to specific regions.

 As a financial advisor at a firm, you will likely spend a lot of your time meeting with clients, performing analyses, corresponding through email and phone calls, and executing financial plans with the approval of your clients.
 You will also need to continually work to build your professional network and bring new business to your firm.